mlabs-haskell/plutus-simple-model/README.md

 if we need to test acceptance of several TXs in the block we can use `sendBlock`.

 There is a common pattern for testing to form single TX, sign it with a key and send to network.
-If we don't need to look at the stats we can use the following function.
+If we don't need to look at the stats we can use function.
 If it fails it logs the error.

 ```haskell
 submitTx :: PubKeyHash -> Tx -> Run ()